 Africa’s eyes on Trump vs Harris

-All eyes are on the world’s most powerful democracy as Kamala Harris and Donald Trump vie for the presidency of the United States in a fiercely fought and ill-tempered election.
+All eyes are on the US as voters go to the polls to choose between Kamala Harris and Donald Trump in an ill-tempered election.

 Opinion by